SmithWillSuffice/ohanga-pai/content/blog/73_M_again_but_aged_well.md

 either do and refuse to admit it, or choose to be ignorant for their own political purposes.

+The interesting thing here is that tax return is often considered deflationary, but demand withdrawal, but that's a slight myth.
+Tax liabilities drive the demand, tax returns withdraw demand, but do not immediately alter prices.
+Firm have to actively reduce prices to clear sales, but they tend not too, especially these days with credit cards all around.
+It might be a whole different story of not for credit cards and overdraughts, in fact it _would be_ totally different.
+But as things stand today, tax return does not actively lower the price level, it can prevent the prices from going up too fast.
+Tax drains certainly tend to suppress the stock market for a week or so --- hardly a catastrophe for the real economy.

+The _more_ interesting thing is the vast free-up in real terms when payroll and GST taxes are eliminated.
+Mosler estimates it would free up around 10% of GDP, maybe more.
+Governments seem to have no clue about this, and probably do not know the massive amount of wasted human lives spent on needless tax compliance.
+Eliminating GSt and payroll taxes would likely be inflation neutral in the mid-term, since although increasing effective demand, it frees up a huge amount of human labour hours to do better things.
+What is demanded when GST and payroll taxes are dropped to 0% rate would be an offset fiscal policy to employ the newly unemployed.

+We could call that a Job Guarantee, but really there is no good reason to use the JG this way, it is an abuse.
+The proper thing to do would be to employ all those unemployed tax lawyers and accountants for the public purpose in skilled work --- if they want it --- say in investigating financial fraud, or helping out at the local school or orphanage --- teaching MMT of course! ;-)

+> Mitchell: _"We wake up every day to severe labour shortages._"

 ## Inflation Fear-mongering